Army & Air Force Exchange Service Celebrates National Hire A Veteran Day with On-the-Spot Interviews

+The Exchange has been named a VETS Indexes 4 Star Employer for three consecutive years, in addition to nine straight distinctions as both a Best for Vets Employer by Military Times and Best of the Best by U.S. Veterans Magazine.

+The Exchange offers hourly and full-time positions in all 50 states and more than 30 countries.
+Exchange careers start at $15 an hour.
+Veterans who want to work with the Exchange can visit ApplyMyExchange.com to browse openings and learn more.

-July 25 is National Hire A Veteran Day!
+Social-media-friendly version: July 25 is National Hire A Veteran Day!
 The Exchange is dedicated to recruiting, promoting and retaining our Nation’s heroes, hiring more than 10,000 Veterans since 2013.
+Learn more and find an on-the-spot interview at your Exchange: https://wp.me/p9Q7PG-2rP

 |Date Taken: